1990–91 South-West Indian Ocean cyclone season: Tropical Cyclone Cynthia

 For several days beginning on February 9, an area of convection persisted in the Mozambique Channel off the southeast coast of Mozambique, between the towns of Beira and Quelimane.
 On February 15, deep convection increased greatly, leading to a tropical disturbance forming at 06:00 UTC the next morning.
 Also on February 16, the JTWC initiated advisories on Tropical Cyclone 10S.
 Moving southeastward, the convection quickly organized around the center, aided by warm sea surface temperatures and convergence.
 Late on February 16, the system intensified into Tropical Storm Cynthia while it was passing near Juan de Nova Island.
 Continuing to rapidly intensify, Cynthia attained tropical cyclone status on February 17, reaching peak winds of 125 km/h.
 Shortly thereafter, the storm made landfall on western Madagascar just north of Morondava.
 It rapidly weakened over land as it shifted to the south and later southwest.
 Early on February 19, Cynthia emerged into the Mozambique Channel as a tropical disturbance, and the circulation dissipated shortly thereafter.

 Making landfall in western Madagascar, Cynthia produced peak winds of 157 km/h at Maintirano, with gusts to 185 km/h.
 The city also recorded 420.1 mm of rainfall.
 In some locations, the rainfall from Cynthia was heavier than the average annual precipitation.
 In some villages, the storm destroyed upwards of 98% of houses, leaving 125,000 people homeless nationwide.
 The cyclone also wrecked crops and killed livestock, with over 20,000 tons of rice destroyed that had been readied for harvest.
 Cynthia destroyed an irrigation canal in Morondava, flooding 10000 ha of rice fields.
 Flooding washed away or heavily damaged several roads and bridges in southwestern Madagascar.
 The Morondava River, which empties into the Mozambique Channel at Morondava, eroded greatly during the storm.
 Cynthia killed 36 people, mostly in Toliara.
 Heavy rains from the storm also spread into Tanzania, causing flooding that destroyed 90 houses and washed away two bridges.

 Following the storm, the Malagasy government appealed for international aid.
-In response, the United States Agency for International Development (USAID) provided $25,000 (USD) toward rebuilding damaged roofs and placing a temporary pontoon bridge where a bridge had been washed out.
-Due to the damaged rice harvest, the Food for Peace program via USAID provided 15,000 tons of rice to Madagascar at the cost of $7.5 million (USD).
+In response, the United States Agency for International Development (USAID) provided US$25,000 toward rebuilding damaged roofs and placing a temporary pontoon bridge where a bridge had been washed out.
+Due to the damaged rice harvest, the Food for Peace program via USAID provided 15,000 tons of rice to Madagascar at the cost of US$7.5 million.
 The French government bought 130 tons of rice seed to be distributed to affected farmers.
 Local governments in Madagascar provided 6,000 farmers with rice seed to replant the ruined crop.
 In addition, the Swiss government provided money toward a reforestation project to discourage slash-and-burn practices.